sampsyo/cs6120/content/blog/2022-05-19-CoC/index.md

 This means I was only able to prove 25% of the one-star exercises.
 I was not able to prove some of the other exercises for a variety of reasons.
-One exercise, `iff_refl` asks you to prove `forall P : Prop, P <-> P` I tried to write this proof but for some reason found iff too hard to reason about in CoC.
-Another exercise, `eqb_neq`, asks you to prove `forall x y : nat, x =? y = false <-> x <> y.`.
-This theorem is impossible to prove without defining equality and inequality over the natural numbers, which I did not know how to do.
+One exercise, `iff_refl` asks you to prove `forall P : Prop, P <-> P`.
+While this seems like it should be a fairly simple proof involving just conjunction and implication, we spent about 20 minutes trying to solve it and couldn't.
+Another exercise, `eqb_neq`, asks you to prove
+`forall x y : nat, x =? y = false <-> x <> y.`.
+To prove this theorem you would need to inductively define the natural numbers, but my implementation does not support inductive definitions.

 ## Experience

 This project was more challenging than I expected.
 The most difficult thing to get right was beta reduction.
-For example, the process of beta reducing a function application took me some time to get right- the process is to first typecheck the argument.
+For example, the process of beta reducing a function application took me some time to get right --- the process is to first typecheck the argument.
 Then you make sure that the term on the left hand side is actually a lambda term.
-Now you can't just check whether the types of the parameter and argument are equal, you have to check that they are *alpha equivalent*.
+Now you can't just check whether the types of the parameter and argument are equal; you have to check that they are *alpha equivalent*.
 Then you can perform substitution and continue beta-reducing the term.
 My beta reduction bugs caused many issues elsewhere.
 A common bug I was having is that typechecking a function application would fail